chip902/reactor-query/CONTRIBUTING.md

-# Contributing to The Perpetua Digital Launch Assistant
+# Contributing to The Perpetua Digital Assistant

 First off, thank you for considering contributing to our project!
 We welcome contributions from everyone.